Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 A set of [SdpHandlerFunction][50]s for manipulating SDP information.
 These handlers are used to customize low-level call behaviour for very specific environments and/or scenarios.

-They can be provided during SDK instantiation to be used for all calls, or with the [call.setSdpHandlers][103] Call API post-instantiation.
+Note that SDP handlers are exposed on the entry point of the SDK.
+They can be added during initialization of the SDK using the [config.call.sdpHandlers][103] configuration parameter.
+They can also be set after the SDK's creation by using the [call.setSdpHandlers][104] function.

 **Examples**